stavik31/VR-Alzheimer-Memory-Loss-Simulation/README.md

-# VR-Alzheimer-Memory-Loss-Simulation
+# VR-Alzheimer-Memory-Loss-Simulation - Work In Progress

-A Unity application that simulates Alzheimer-like memory loss to test prospective memory and task efficiency in healthy participants.
+This repository will soon contain files for my Unity project.
+Currently a work in progress — files will be uploaded soon.
+Stay tuned!